-The Code of Expected Conduct & Expected Behavior is -reviewed and updated every two years annually by the school community and the Board of Education to ensure an effective document, which meets the changing needs of the educational community.
+The Code of Expected Conduct & Expected Behavior is -reviewed and updated every two years by the school community and the Board of Education to ensure an effective document, which meets the changing needs of the educational community.
 This document was updated in June of 2018.
 Minor changes are made during off years and the document is approved annually by the Board of Education per board policy.
-Final draft was open for public review and comment on the KCSD website in June 2018 and approved by the Board of Education in August 2018.
 Board Policy 09.42 AND 09.438